Vitalis physiotherapists perform shockwave therapy in Brisbane to help you improve chronic musculoskeletal conditions and speed up recovery.

 We hope so, but there are no guarantees for any kind of medical treatment.

-We have seen wonderful results from shockwave therapy in many patients who were struggling with painful conditions that weren’t responding to other treatments.
+We have seen wonderful results in many patients who were struggling with painful conditions that weren’t responding to other treatments.

-If you have an injury or condition that’s been bothering you for a while, talk to Vitalis Physiotherapy about whether shockwave therapy could help you.
+If you are struggling with an injury or condition that’s been bothering you for a while, talk to Vitalis Physiotherapy about whether shockwave therapy could help you.